Aspen Strategy Group

 Who We Are

-Co-chaired by Brent Scowcroft and Joseph Nye, the Aspen Strategy Group draws on a membership of experts from diverse realms of policy and varying political orientation.
+Co-chaired by Brent Scowcroft and Joseph Nye, and directed by Nicholas Burns, the Aspen Strategy Group draws on a membership of experts from diverse realms of policy and varying political orientation.
 A truly bipartisan body, the Group includes legislators, experts, journalists, policy practitioners, members of academia, and business leaders.
 Aspen Strategy Group members represent people with the kind of diversity and energy that can make headway in addressing new foreign policy challenges.

 The Aspen Strategy Group was conceived as a mediation forum during the Cold War, and 30 years later, it is still charting a vital course for bipartisan problem solving and dialogue in foreign policy.